 They can work day and night.
-They don’t need down time, breaks or medical insurance.
-They don’t have conflicts with with their bosses or colleagues, and take no personal time to deal with their problems.
+They don’t need downtime, breaks or medical insurance.
+They don’t have conflicts with their bosses or colleagues and take no personal time to deal with their problems.
 They are robots!

 Employers would be happy to have a staff consisting of robots, while employees have many fears regarding robotics-based workforce and its impact on employment.

 Undoubtedly, the future workforce looks different from that of today.
-The IFR (International Federation of Robotics) estimates that more than 2.5 million industrial robots will work at enterprises in 2019 — an increase of 12% since 2016.
+The IFR (International Federation of Robotics) estimates that 3 million industrial robots will work at enterprises in 2020 — an increase of 12% since 2016.

 How Automation Will Affect the Workforce